Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-unbond.md

 your balance will show as "unbonding" with an indicator of how many more blocks remain until the amount is fully unlocked.

-This duration varies depending on the network you're on and will typically be four times as fast on AXIALunar as it is on AXIA.
-The unbounding period is 28 days on AXIA, and 7 on AXIALunar.
+This duration varies depending on the network.
+The unbounding period is 28 days on AXIA.

 Once this process is complete, you will have to issue another, final transaction: Withdraw Unbonded, which will be available in the same pop-up.
 You can also check how long you have to wait in order to